lit-uriy/mtl4-mirror/trunk/mtl4/trunk/libs/sequence/doc/intrinsics.rst

   }}}

-That would mean you could use the plain specialization interface when that is more appropriate.
+That would mean you could use the plain specialization interface when that is more appropriate, because a type's tag would be the type itself, by default.

 Why Distinguish Homogeneity in Fixed Size Sequences
 ---------------------------------------------------